-Interest Groups in American Politics
+Interest Groups in American Politics Pressure and Power

 This much-anticipated third edition of Nownes’s text retains a student-friendly tone.
-It thoroughly updates the references to interest group research, as well as social media activity, new foreign actors in American politics, and political action committee (PAC) and party connections.
+It thoroughly updates the references to interest group research, social media activity, new foreign actors in American politics, and political action committee (PAC) and party connections.
 Numerous figures and tables throughout the book help students visualize significant trends and information.

 New to the Third Edition

 - A new section in Chapter 1 (Interest Groups in the United States) on social movements in the US.

 - A new section in Chapter 4 (The Non-Lobbying Activities of Interest Groups) on how interest groups use social media to recruit members and burnish their image.